 As the proud owner of a new puppy you are probably dealing with two very common “issues” that are typical of young dogs.
 The first issue that I hear questions on the most would be potty training, and the second would be nipping or “biting”.
 Housebreaking a puppy takes work, but with a little knowledge and some specific rules it can be much easier than anticipated.

 When bringing a new puppy into the home it is important to know two facts.
-An eight week old dog cannot hold his bladder for a long period of time and he doesn’t know that he is expected to.
+An eight week old dog cannot hold his bladder for a long period of time, and he doesn’t know that he is expected to.
 When the puppy lived with mom, he was allowed to walk two feet from his bed and pee and then walk back and lay down.
 Now he is in a new environment where people get mad when he follows the rules that mom set up for him.
 We need to teach the dog a new set of rules, don’t go to the bathroom in the house and go to the bathroom outside in a timely manner.
-Keep in mind that to a dog the house is just a place, carpet and rugs are meaningless to him, you bedroom is not special, anywhere is free game to do his business.
-I take a young dog out about every thirty minutes to go outside when I first bring them home.
+Keep in mind that to a dog the house is just a place, carpet and rugs are meaningless to him, you bedroom is not special and anywhere seems like a great place to do his business.
+I take a young dog out about every thirty minutes to relieve themselves when I first bring them home.
 Teach a word for going such as “go outside.”
 When he does go, immediately praise him, give him a treat, and repeat his command for going.
 Once that is in place I start expecting the dog to go every time I take him out.
 If the dog refuses to go after a reasonable amount of time because he wants to walk around and sniff I will take him inside and put him in a cage for fifteen minutes.
+This is not meant to be punishment.
 This prevents the dog from coming inside and peeing on the floor immediately.
 After fifteen minutes I will take him outside and tell him “go outside” as we wander around until he goes and I will then praise him for going.

 As you progress in training your dog and teaching him manners it is very to keep in mind that dogs are pack animals and do not learn like humans.
 You cannot rationalize or negotiate with a dog and still maintain you position as the leader.
 When finding a trainer be leery of anyone who goes to either extreme in methods of training.
 Some trainers want to give dogs treats for everything and never correct and others are extremely harsh and can break the spirit of the dog.
 Look for someone who understands dog behavior and maintains his leadership without resorting to food bribes or anger and aggression.
 If you have any questions or need assistance with your dog I would love to provide you with the knowledge to build the relationship that you want with your dog.